 - Hot chocolate and marshmallows: What child isn’t going to love a special Christmas Eve hot chocolate with bobbing marshmallows?
 Spoon hot chocolate into a little bag, sprinkle with marshmallows and tie with string or ribbon.
 Or use a little jar.

-- Mug (for hot chocolate): Find a festive mug or buy a personalised mug with your child’s name on
+- Mug (for hot chocolate): Find a festive mug or buy a personalised mug with your child’s name on.
+You can’t beat a reindeer mug at Christmas.

 - Reindeer food: Kids can sprinkle the reindeer food on the lawn to help guide Santa’s reindeer to their house.